 When I was building CreditPulse, we applied for a business line of credit and the lender asked for something I hadn't dealt with before: a bank reference letter.
 I'd heard the term but had no idea what it should say, who to call, or what would make it useful versus a waste of everyone's time.
 Our bank took nine days.
 We nearly missed the deadline.
 The letter that came back was three vague sentences that almost killed the application.

 That experience shaped how we think about credit documentation at CreditPulse.
 A bank reference letter matters more than most business owners realize, and getting one wrong is easy.
+This guide covers what the letter should say, how to get it, what lenders actually look for when they read it — and real samples for different industries and situations.

 What Is a Bank Reference Letter?